What Are the Best CRMs for Consultants? (And Which One to Avoid)

 Best for: Ease-of-use specifically for your facilitating your sales process

 Pipedrive is a simple-to-configure and easy-to-use CRM for an independent consulting business.
 It has the features most independent consultants require without all the extras that lead to distraction, temptation, and extra work to maintain.
-Pipedrive also has a marketplace where you can connect all your favorite tools (e.g. Microsoft Teams, Slack, etc) so they sync your business data across your entire revenue cycle.
+Pipedrive also has a marketplace where you can connect all your favorite tools (e.g., Microsoft Teams, Slack, etc) so they sync your business data across your entire revenue cycle.

-3. Mimiran
+3. Hubspot

 Hubspot can be more challenging to configure compared to its competitors.
-Unless you’re a current user of Hubspot and already familiar with its various modules and interconnectivity between them, I would recommend looking at other CRMs that are easier to set up and maintain.
+Unless you’re a current user of Hubspot and already familiar with its various modules and interconnectivity between them, I would recommend looking at other consulting CRMs that are easier to set up and maintain.

 Other considerations